|

 and graduated from South Hills High School.
 He then went on to college and, when

 war was declared, enlisted in the Army on January 26, 1942.
-William entered the Army
+After entering the Army

-received a promotion to 1st Lieutenant and was assigned as a P47 Thunderbolt pilot
+promoted to 1st Lieutenant and assigned as a P47 Thunderbolt pilot in the U.S.

 Force.